megges11/Eldunari/README.md

-# Eldenarie
+# Eldunari
-The Eldenarie Project is a SQLite/SQL/Framework library
+The Eldunari Project is a SQLite/SQL/Framework library

 I try to update this project even when I changed something to keep you and me up to date ;-)